tingyaohsu/SciCap/README.md

 - **2-normalized:**
   - **2-1-basic-num:** caption after replacing the number
   - **2-2-advanced-euqation-bracket:** caption after replacing the equations and contents in the bracket
-- **Img-text:** texts in the figure, including labels, legends ... etc.
+- **Img-text:** texts extracted from the figure, such as the texts for labels, legends ... etc.

 Within the caption content, we have three attributes: